Kathyayanigopu/SAP-P2P-Postman-Automation/README.md

 Day-by-day API test automation for SAP Procure-to-Pay using Postman.
 Covers auto-increment scripts, assertions, data chaining, and reporting for SAP S/4HANA testing scenarios.

-# SAP P2P API Automation with Postman

-Building enterprise-grade test automation for SAP Procure-to-Pay, one day at a time.

 **Goal:** Replace 3 hours of manual SAP testing with 90-second automated runs.

 ### Progress